JustinGuese/website-document-chat.com/content/english/blog/dokuchat:-simple-document-integration-for-your-team.md

 Long loading times and cumbersome search processes are like slowing down the post-production of a blockbuster: no one likes it!
 Our solution boosts productivity by enabling quick access to relevant company knowledge.
 With a smart document chatbot that instantly responds to your questions, you'll become the star of your department – and be able to focus on the truly exciting projects instead of wasting time researching information.

 ## Powered by Cutting-Edge AI

 ### Your Smart Document Chatbot for Improved Communication

 The future is here, and it looks remarkable!
 Your smart document chatbot is the secret weapon for improved communication in your company.
 It's not only elegant but also extremely intelligent.
 This quickly makes it the best friend of your employees when dealing with content.
 Instead of getting bogged down in emails and lengthy searches, you can simply ask a question.
 The AI has the answer immediately – with the exact excerpt from the document, as if it had been waiting for you to ask.
-Prepare yourselves: The revolution in document exchange has just begun, and Doku-chat.de is your passport to participate!
+Prepare yourselves: The revolution in document exchange has just begun, and document-chat.com is your passport to participate!